sarasgambato/ResearchTrack1_Assignment1/Assignment 1/README.md

 The aim of this project is to make a holonomic robot move around an arena following these rules:
 - the robot has to move counter-clockwise;
-- the robot must avoid the walls of the arena, made up of golden boxes;
+- the robot must avoid the walls of the arena, made up of golden tokens;
 - the robot must approach, grab and release behind itself the silver tokens displaced around the arena.

 The following figures show the objects descripted above: